utelle/SQLite3MultipleCiphers/readme.md

 ## Version history

+* 1.4.5 - *July 2022*
+  - Based on SQLite version 3.39.0
+  - Enabled preupdate hooks in build files
 * 1.4.4 - *May 2022*
   - Based on SQLite version 3.38.5
-  - Added optional support for the SQLite extensions COMPRESS, SQLAR, and ZIPFILE
+  - Added optional extensions COMPRESS, SQLAR, and ZIPFILE
+  - Added optional TCL support (source code only)
 * 1.4.3 - *May 2022*
   - Based on SQLite version 3.38.5
 * 1.4.2 - *April 2022*